A Guide to Psychology and its Practice

 and Answers

 I am SO mad right now at my therapist. . . .
 I don’t FEEL supported.
 I feel alone and vulnerable. . . .
 How can a person be expected to share . . . when it seems as if all . . . has been trivialized?
 Maybe not so much trivialized as ignored or not responded to at all. . . .
 I really do feel like an infant. . . .
 When I would need a hug, I bet I wouldn’t get that.
 If I needed a friend, I wouldn’t get that.
 If I needed someone to actually care for me, I wouldn’t get that either. . . .
-I want my therapist to tell me what things mean because it is so hard for me to see them.
+I want my psychotherapist to tell me what things mean because it is so hard for me to see them.

-So why in the world does the psychotherapist not give hugs, not be a friend, not reveal personal feelings, not give explicit direction?
-Well, it’s not to be mean; instead, it’s to bring out deep unconscious meaning.
-It’s to help you realize that you’re desperate to get a hug, desperate for a friend, desperate to know personal feelings, and desperate for explicit direction.
-And why would you be so desperate?
-Well, most likely, if you had had ordinary family experiences you would have experienced all of these things—hugs, friendship, personal feelings, guidance and direction—in your own family.
-So I can surmise your desperation reveals that you didn’t get these things in your family.
-“I really do feel like an infant.”
-Maybe your mother and father failed you even when you were an infant.
-“I don’t FEEL supported.
-I feel alone and vulnerable.”
-Maybe your father was somehow lacking, perhaps an alcoholic so lost in his alcohol that he couldn’t support you.
-“How can a person be expected to share . . . when it seems as if all . . . has been trivialized?
-Maybe not so much trivialized as ignored or not responded to at all.”
-Well, how can you be expected to have learned how to share anything with anyone when your own family ignored you because everyone was too preoccupied with other things to respond to you?
+So I can surmise that your desperation reveals that you didn’t get these things in your family.
+When you say, “I really do feel like an infant,” it means that your mother and father failed you even when you were an infant.
+When you say, “I don’t FEEL supported.
+I feel alone and vulnerable,” it means that your father was somehow lacking, perhaps as an alcoholic so lost in his alcohol that he couldn’t support you, or perhaps so preoccupied with his work that he didn’t take time to understand you.
+When you say, “How can a person be expected to share . . . when it seems as if all . . . has been trivialized?
+Maybe not so much trivialized as ignored or not responded to at all, ” it means that you can’t be expected to have learned how to share anything with anyone when your own family ignored you because everyone was too preoccupied with hiding their own emotional pain and psychological failures to respond to you.

-And when you recognize that truth about your family, and feel it in your heart—not to blame anyone, but to be emotionally honest so that you can eventually forgive everyone—then you will stop blaming yourself.
-In the mean time, go ahead and blame your psychotherapist—and, of course, speak about all this in the psychotherapy itself so your psychotherapist can help you direct the anger to where it really belongs.
-Then, when the anger has been resolved, you will able to live honestly, without blaming anyone.
+Furthermore, when you recognize that truth about your family, and feel it in your heart—not to blame anyone, but to be emotionally honest so that you can eventually forgive everyone—then you will stop blaming yourself in an unconscious attempt to earn your family’s acceptance.

 Back to the list of questions